rommansabbir/CacheX/README.md

 [![Release](https://jitpack.io/v/jitpack/android-example.svg)](https://jitpack.io/#rommansabbir/CacheX/1.0-beta)
 # CacheX
-A feasible caching libarary for Android
+A feasible caching library for Android.

-## How it works?
+## How does it work?
-Caching is just a simple key value pair data saving procedure.
-CacheX follow the same approach.
-CacheX use SharedPreference as storage for caching data.
-Since, we really can't just save the original data because of security issue.
-CacheX uses AES encryption & decryption behind the scene when you are caching data or fetching data from cache.
+Caching is just a simple key-value pair data saving procedure.
+CacheX follows the same approach.
+CacheX uses SharedPreference as storage for caching data.
+Since we really can't just save the original data because of security issues.
+CacheX uses AES encryption & decryption behind the scene when you are caching data or fetching data from the cache.

 ## Documentation